Diltz/crypt/README.md

-# civilly crypt
+# Lua crypt module
-Modifiated diltz's encrypt &amp; decrypt.
-Won't really be used too but still cool
+RLua encrypt &amp; decrypt module.
+Won't really be used but still cool!

+*Was made for Roblox version of Lua language (RLua), but also can be used for default with some individual changes.*

-# If you really wanna use that here's example usage.
-I'll be so pleased if you will <3
+## If you really wanna use that here's example usage.

+*I'll be so pleased if you will <3*
 ```lua
 local crypt = require(script.crypt)
 local orig = "kurwa :3"